 The old rift between Samaritans and Jews began in 930 BCE.
 Way back then, jealousy ignited a tribal war, which ended in Israel’s split into two countries.
-The tribe of Judah became the southern kingdom with its capital Jerusalem, while the other ten tribes formed the northern kingdom with its capital Samaria (hence Jews of the northern kingdom were called Samaritans).
-Ongoing conflicts between the Jewish tribes further aggravated political hostility and opposition as centuries went by.
+The tribe of Judah became the southern kingdom with its capital Jerusalem while the other ten tribes formed the northern kingdom with its capital Samaria (hence Jews of the northern kingdom were called Samaritans).
+Ongoing conflicts between the Jewish tribes further aggravated their opposition as centuries went by.

-It is with those centuries of opposition and incidents between their peoples that we can understand the surprise of a Samaritan woman when Jesus addressed her out of the blue.
-Jesus had been touring Israel for a while.
-Wherever He walked He talked about the kingdom of God.
-He was sitting at a well resting after a long day’s journey when the Samaritan woman showed up.
-That’s when He asked her for a favor: a drink of water.
+It is with those centuries of animosity in mind that we can understand the surprise of a Samaritan woman when Jesus addressed her out of the blue.
+Jesus was sitting at a well resting after a long day’s journey when He asked her for a drink of water.

-In the ancient Middle East a man wouldn’t strike up a conversation with a woman, unless she was family.
-Jesus speaking with the Samaritan woman carried many counter-cultural notions, not the least of which was gender equality.
-If a woman is more than the extension of her husband, she becomes a human being whose input is valued, whose opinion matters, and whose questions are taken seriously.
+Asking for a drink of water seemed harmless enough – and yet a Jew speaking with a Samaritan was highly unusual in the context of their established hostility, not to mention a Jewish man approaching a Samaritan woman.
+In the ancient Middle East a man would not strike up a conversation with a woman unless she was family.
+Jesus’ counter-cultural approach rocked the boat in many aspects, and gender equality was one of them.
+If a woman is more than the extension of her husband, then she is a person of her own right whose input is valued, whose opinion matters, and whose questions are taken seriously.

-And here is the loaded question that must have bothered the Samaritan woman for a while.
-She asked Jesus point-blank (John 4:19):
+Here comes a loaded question that must have bothered the Samaritan woman for a while.
+She asked Jesus point-blank (John 4:19-20):

-If God had chosen a capital, it wouldn’t be Jerusalem or Samaria or any other location on this planet that we deem sacred.
-God capitalizes on our hearts.
-It’s within our hearts that we worship God in Spirit and in truth.
-And our hearts are indeed the one and only location where God wants to be worshiped.
+If God had to choose a capital, it wouldn’t be Jerusalem or Samaria or any other location on this planet.
+God capitalizes on our heart.
+Our heart is stirred by His Spirit whenever He speaks to us – and our heart is the sacred location where God desires to be worshiped.